Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 - UK culture and social life

 In 2016, residents of the UK voted to leave the European Union.
-This is currently scheduled to take effect from March 2019.
 Once the UK leaves the EU, freedom of movement – both of EU citizens to the UK and of UK citizens to Europe – is likely to end, along with many of the mutual benefits of membership enjoyed by citizens.
-However, negotiations are currently taking place and at this stage nothing has been confirmed.
+However, negotiations are still taking place and at this stage, the actual date has not yet been confirmed.
 In the interim period, the UK is still a member state of the EU and things remain as they were before the Brexit vote.
-The likelihood is that there will be a transitional period after March 2019 (of at least two years) and that EU citizens currently with UK residence will retain their rights – although this has yet to be officially confirmed.
-This article is written from the perspective of the UK still being an EU member state and will be updated in due course as and when the situation changes.
+The likelihood is that there will be a transitional period after the leave date (of at least two years) and that EU citizens currently with UK residence will retain their rights – although this has yet to be officially confirmed.

 If you are moving to the UK as an EU citizen from another EU/EFTA country, it’s unlikely that you will have to pay customs duty on any of your belongings.
 If you’re coming from outside the EU/EFTA, you may be able to claim tax exemption on some charges.
 You will need to complete a transfer of residence (ToR1) form so that customs officers can calculate how much you owe.